formkit/docs-content/inputs/datepicker.md

 ::Example
 ---
-  name: 'Datepicker timezone'
+  name: "Datepicker timezone"
-  file: '/_content/_examples/datepicker/datepicker-timezone.vue'
+  file: "/_content/_examples/datepicker/datepicker-timezone.vue"
   min-height: 600
 ---
 ::

 ::Callout
 ---
-  type: 'tip'
+  type: "tip"
-  label: 'Polyfilling Timezones'
+  label: "Polyfilling Timezones"
 ---
 Most browsers ship with a comprehensive IANA database built into `Intl.DateTimeFormat`.
 This is excellent since FormKit does not need to ship the (quite extensive) timezone database to the client’s browser.
 However, some older browser may not have the IANA database.
 This data can be polyfilled easily by using [polyfill.io](https://polyfill.io/v3/url-builder) with `Intl.DateTimeFormat.~timeZone.all`.
 ::